 I have led diversion programs for young people before, and they come up with so many unique housing solutions.
 In one instance, a young person had a aunt in Oakland who she could stay with if she could get there, so diversion paid for repairs to her car and gas cards for the trip.
 In another, a young person’s entire family was experiencing homelessness – they had broken up because it was easier to access services that way.
 We paid for that young person’s first and last month’s rent and deposit to move into an apartment, and the whole family was reunified and housed as a result.
 The solutions are already within young people, and our role is to provide the resources they need to make the solutions possible.

 With COVID-19 upending the way we work, our team had to get creative and find ways to keep moving towards a summer launch.
 We believe that the fund is more important than ever in this moment because the pandemic has impacted so many young people’s ability to earn money.
-It’s a critical time to ensure young people have access to cash, especially with the end of the eviction moratorium looming ahead of us on August 1st.
-We are on track for service providers to start accessing the fund on July 30, 2020.
+It’s a critical time to ensure young people have access to cash, especially with the end of the eviction moratorium looming ahead of us on October 15.
+We launched the Centralized Diversion Fund on July 30, 2020!.

 When young people can access funds to quickly address their housing crises, they are able to stay out of the homeless system.
 That in turn preserves resources for young people who have no alternative solutions, and results in faster housing placements within the homeless system.
 We believe the Centralized Diversion Fund and other cash assistance programs will play a key role in achieving our mission to end youth and young adult homelessness.